MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 As early as possible, clarify where the initial testing will occur.
 That choice will impact where you'll initially set up, publish, and test.
 For the initial testing, you may want to use a non-production tenant (if you have access to one).

 > [!TIP]
 > Most organizations have access to one tenant, so it can be challenging to explore new features in an isolated way.
 For those organizations that have a separate development or test tenant, we recommend that you use it for the initial testing phase.
-The [Tenant setup](powerbi-implementation-planning-tenant-setup.md) implementation planning article has more information about managing tenants and how to create a trial tenant to test out new features.
+For more information about managing tenants and how to create a trial tenant to test out new features, see [Tenant setup].

 ### Phase 2: Set up supporting user resources